Danielle Dube

 Danielle Dube (born March 10, 1976) played for the Canadian National women's ice hockey team from 1994 to 1998 and from 2000 to 2002.
 She was a late cut from the 1998 and 2002 Canadian Olympic teams.

 On December 11, 2002, Danielle Dube became the third female goaltender to start in goal for a professional men's team.
 Dube was the goalie for the Long Beach Ice Dogs in a loss against the San Diego Gulls.
 She stopped 12 of 13 shots for the Ice Dogs.
 In 2008, she had considered approaching the Vancouver Canucks, with hopes of earning a recommendation to play for the ECHL's Victoria Salmon Kings.

 On August 26, 2011, she participated in the Longest Ice Hockey Game 4 CF, at Canlan Ice Sports Burnaby 8 Rinks in Burnaby, British Columbia.
 The goal was to play for the next 10 days as 40 women attempted to set a new Guinness World Record for playing the longest hockey game while also raising funds and awareness for the Canadian Cystic Fibrosis Foundation.

-Dube is currently studying at the University of British Columbia.
+Dube studied at the faculty of Arts at the University of British Columbia.
 She joined the UBC Thunderbirds women's ice hockey program as a player at the beginning of the 2012-13 Canada West season and helped the team to the greatest turnaround in Canadian Interuniversity Sport history.